Criminal Justice B.A.

 CRMJ-306 Justice & Law Enforcement 3 Credits

-This course is cross-listed with SOC-306.
 This course introduces students to the history of policing and provides an overview of recent approaches to policing.
 This course also includes an in-depth examination of police behavior, discretion, and community responses and attitudes toward law enforcement.

 Prerequisite: PSYC-103C SOC-100C or ANTH-102C